eProsima/Integration-Service-docs/docs/libraries.rst

 Publishers must be able to send data to the destination protocol.

-In all functions, a vector of pairs of strings is provided if any property exists for each node in the xml configuration file (see :ref:`Integration Service XML Configuration` for more information).
+In all functions, a vector of pairs of strings is provided if any property exists for each node in the XML configuration file (see :ref:`Integration Service XML Configuration` for more information).

 If some functions want to use the default implementation (RTPS), they must return :class:`nullptr`.